Every input your team takes in becomes structured knowledge.

 Someone notices a step is wrong.

-New hire is following the Client Onboarding SOP.
-Step 4 says "log the client in HubSpot."
+New hire is following the Client Onboarding dossier.
+An entry says "log the client in HubSpot."

 But the team switched to Front three months ago.

-They flag the step: "We don't use HubSpot anymore, we moved to Front."
+They flag the entry: "We don't use HubSpot anymore, we moved to Front."

-Step is marked, work continues, owner gets a note to fix it.
-No one had to stop and rewrite the doc.
+Entry is marked, work continues, owner gets a note.
+No one had to stop and rewrite.

 The Owner Loop